Foods that help make your butt bigger can include those high in dietary protein like salmon, eggs, legumes, and more.

 Just 1 ounce (28 grams) offers 8.5 grams of protein, alongside an array of healthy fats, fiber, manganese, iron, and phosphorus (

-These seeds are also rich in magnesium, providing 40% of your daily needs in a single ounce (28 grams) (
+These seeds are also rich in magnesium.
+They provide 40% of your daily needs in a single ounce (28 grams) (

-Not only does your body use magnesium for muscle function and metabolism, but it may also need more of this nutrient after physical activity — making it even more important to get enough magnesium-rich foods in your diet (
+Not only does your body use magnesium for muscle function and metabolism, but it may also need more of this nutrient after physical activity.
+This makes it even more important to get enough magnesium-rich foods in your diet (

 Like other dairy products, Greek yogurt provides both slow- and fast-digesting protein, which can aid muscle growth to enlarge your glutes.

-A study in 30 people showed that consuming Greek yogurt as part of a 12-week training program improved muscle thickness, strength, and body composition more than a placebo (
+One study found that consuming Greek yogurt as part of a 12-week training program improved muscle thickness, strength, and body composition more than a placebo for its 30 participants (

-Tofu, which is produced from condensed soy milk, pack 10 grams of protein per 3.5 raw ounces (100 grams), plus a good amount of manganese, calcium, selenium, and phosphorus (
+Tofu, which is produced from condensed soy milk, packs 10 grams of protein per 3.5 raw ounces (100 grams), plus a good amount of manganese, calcium, selenium, and phosphorus (

 Soy protein from foods like tofu can be incredibly beneficial for broadening your backside.